secretstartups/handbook/customer-success/csm/escalations/index.html.md

    - b) If posted, pin the opening message to the channel, so that it is easily available for everyone.
 Also add the escalation tracker doc as a SLACK channel bookmark along

+##### Escalation Tracker Doc
+{:.no_toc}

+If a [Critical or High-Level escalation](/handbook/customer-success/csm/escalations/#critical-and-high-level-escalations) has been created, CSMs should create an escalation document using the [Escalation Tracker Template](https://docs.google.com/document/d/1DFW9WDigDZTRQlArqvyaLl_GcYi5lwsxKKKtcjB49s0/edit#) (internal GitLab access only).

+Copy and save the document for the individual customer and replace (CUSTOMER) with the customer name, complete the required fields

+###### Internal Standup Cadence
+{:.no_toc}

-1. Set up and document an internal standup cadence series while the escalation is running and put the details in the tracker doc
+Set up and document an internal standup cadence series while the escalation is running and put the details in the tracker doc
    - At least the major stakeholders from each team involved in the escalation should be invited directly in the calendar invite.
    - Let the temporary slack channel know about the new tracking doc with a post about the standup being in place.
    - Mark the tracking document URL in your SLACK message as sticky + add a bookmark to the temporary slack channel with the URL to the tracking doc.